Best Food for Spinone Italiano

 Spinone Italiano Nutritional Profile

-Dietary planning for Spinone Italiano starts with understanding this breed's Large (61-85 lbs) physique and sociable character.
+A useful diet plan for a Spinone Italiano works backward from the breed's Large (61-85 lbs) build and sociable personality, both drive caloric needs and ingredient priorities.
 Over a 10-12 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like Spinone Italiano need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Spinone Italiano to maintain coat health and joint function.

 Life-Stage Feeding Guide for Spinone Italiano